-As COVID-19 vaccination efforts continue, some cities, states, businesses, schools, universities, and even the federal government are turning toward mandating, or requiring, vaccines.
+While the COVID-19 vaccination efforts continue, some cities, states, businesses, schools, universities, and even the federal government have eased their rules mandating, or requiring, vaccines.

 Are vaccine mandates legal?
 Here’s what we know.

 What Is a Vaccine Mandate?

 It’s a requirement that says you must be vaccinated to do certain things like working, traveling, or even attending a concert.

 The government or other authorities can’t physically force you to get vaccinated.
 A vaccine mandate just means that if you don’t, businesses, schools, and others can legally stop you from entering the building or using their services if they choose to.